Along with the industrial revolution came the stripping of the medicinal properties in chocolate. www.gourmethealthychocolates.com

-Mark Hyman, MD in his article, “5 Reasons HFCS Will Kill You,” put it as it is, without sugar coating, “When used in moderation, [HFCS]is a major cause of heart disease, obesity, cancer, dementia, liver failure, tooth decay, and more.”
+Dr Mark Hyman, MD, in his article, “5 Reasons HFCS Will Kill You,” put it as it is, without sugar coating, “When used in moderation, [HFCS] is a major cause of heart disease, obesity, cancer, dementia, liver failure, tooth decay, and more.”

-Many doctors agree that HFCS is also the favorite food of cancer cells, which thrive on it.
+Many doctors agree that HFCS is also the favorite food of cancer cells, they thrive on it.

 There are many sweet lies about HFCS out there.

-We must be clear about what we want: to be right and to defend what is cheap, or to find the way to harmony and health.
+We must be clear about what we want: to be right and to defend what is cheap, or to find the way to Harmony and Truth.

 This is a gelling agent used in making commercial gummy candies.

-This is an emulsifier made from soy beans, which in turn means GMO, unless it says on the label “non GMO.”
+This is an emulsifier made from soy beans, which in turn means GMO.

 This is a white powder, made from the starch of corn, rice, wheat and potatoes.
-What we want to know, but are rarely if ever told, is how it was grown.
-It is used as a bulking agent… to add weight to the final product.
-It is yet another food additive that saves money for commercial chocolate makers.
+What we want to know, but are rarely (if ever) told, is how it was grown.
+It is used as a bulking agent to add weight to the final product.
+It is yet another food additive that saves money for the manufacturer.

 Gluten.lovetoknow.com says, “Maltodextrin should be a subject of suspicion, because it is an unnecessary additive.”

-This is an artificial sugar substance, frequently used in gums and candies, and is a neurotoxin that has been linked to kidney and brain tumors, multiple sclerosis, diabetes, lupus, fibromyalgia and mental confusion.
+This is an artificial sugar substance, frequently used in gums and candies.
+It is a neurotoxin that has been linked to kidney and brain tumors, multiple sclerosis, diabetes, lupus, fibromyalgia and mental confusion.
 This toxic poison can cause dizziness, headaches and nausea.
 Foodmatters.tv speaks the truth to all those who are ready to hear it.
 Aspartame is “known to erode intelligence and affect memory.”

 It is also an extremely weight-gaining substance.
-Aspartamekills.com makes a good statement, “How FDA allows this remains a mystery.”
+Aspartamekills.com makes a reasonable statement, “How FDA allows this remains a mystery.”